sirosen/globus-sdk-python/docs/oauth/tutorial.rst

    ``authorize URL``, with a hash of the secret.
 Usually the user is given a link to the ``authorize URL``
-3. The user follows the link and logs in to any Globus Auth supported system[#f1]_
+3. The user follows the link and logs in to any Globus Auth supported system [*]_
 4. Globus Auth, after a successful login, sends an ``auth_code`` back to the user or directly to the application (the user may copy-paste the code back to the application)
 5. The application sends the ``auth_code`` and the unhashed secret from (1) to the server in exchange for a set of tokens

-.. [#f1] Globus Auth allows users to login with a variety of institutional accounts,
+.. [*] Globus Auth allows users to login with a variety of institutional accounts,
        Google accounts, and with free "Globus ID" accounts.
 By default, any of these are allowed, but an application can also specify that a certain type of account be used by the user.
 Full details exceed the scope of this document.

 The key goal of this flow is to have the user perform authentication via a web